4 August 2022

 Confident people tend to feel happier because they recognise they have more successes.
-Feeling better about our capabilities helps to energise and motivate us to take action to reach our goals.
+Feeling better about our abilities helps to energise and motivate us to take action to achieve the things we want.

 Research conducted by Mann et al in 2004 associated self confidence with better health, social lives, successful coping and mental well-being.